bhcooper/multi-step-align/README.md

 ```

 ### Alignment to selected cores and calculation of *ΔΔG/RT*
 At this point, full-length reads are aligned to our set of cores, discarding reads which do not align to exactly one core, considering adapter sequences up to 6 bp away upstream or downstream the variable region.
 Aligned sequences can then be used to calculate the the relative enrichment and *ΔΔG/RT* of differing cores and flanking bp.
-Several graphics are generated as well as described in the manuscript.
+Several graphics are generated as well as described in the manuscript<sup>1</sup>.

 ```
 alignToCores.py config.yml Fkh1_Fkh2_R0.tsv allcores.tsv